Wanda Guyton: College career

-University of South Florida

 Wanda was a torchbearer for the University of South Florida women's basketball program.
 She put the program on the map and made a name for herself on a national level as a two-time WNBA champion and standout in the Italian and German leagues.
 Guyton was a member of the women's basketball team during the 1984–85, 1986–87 and 1988–89 seasons and played primarily as post player who saw time as a forward and center.
 Her dominance of the USF record books is unparalleled.
 Guyton still owns 10 career records today, almost 20 seasons after completing her college eligibility.
 In 2009, Wanda Guyton was inducted into the USF Athletic Hall of Fame.

 Professional career

 International/FIBA

 After graduating from USF, Guyton played professionally in Japan, Italy, Spain and Germany.
 And later, after her exit from the WNBA as a player, Guyton returned to Germany to play for Wasserburg, where she finished out her 18-year professional career as a player, retiring in 2007.